larryclaman/privateaks/README.md

   - Cluster uses a system assign identity (MSI)
 - An Ubuntu server to be used as a GitHub runner.
 Image is based on the Azure Data Science VM, as it already has the required tools installed.
   - VM is created with private IP only
+  - You will likely want to change the SSH key so that you can log into the VM (instructions below)
   - GitHub Runner self hosted build server needs to be manually installed per [instructions](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners)
-  - You will likely want to change the SSH key so that you can log into the VM
+  - The build server has minimal tooling.
+If you want to use it beyond the scope of this lab, you will likely need to install additional tools and SDKS (Eg, dotnet, java, etc)  _Optional, and not needed for this lab_

 - A VNET with three subnets
   - vmsubnet - for vm deployment
   - akssubnet - for aks deployment